DDorch/codium-devcontainer/README.md

 ```bash
 npm run compile
 ```
-3. Use the Command Palette:
+3. Use the Command Palette or status bar:
   - "Devcontainer: Open Folder in Devcontainer (SSH)"
    - Or: "Devcontainer: Build & Run" to use `docker exec` rather than SSH.
+  - Click the status bar “Devcontainer” item for quick actions.

 ## How it Works
 - The SSH-enabled template at [assets/devcontainer/Dockerfile](assets/devcontainer/Dockerfile) is always used to build.